Insulted. Belarus Worldwide Readings Project: The Play: Insulted. Belarus

 The lives of each of these individuals – with the possible exception of Kolya, for his debt to destiny is yet to be paid – is impacted tragically by Lukashenko's decision to crush the revolution with violence and torture.

 Translations

 The first translation, into English, was done by John Freedman, who ultimately chose to simplify the play’s title because the pun could not be rendered sufficiently in the new language.
-An excerpt of the translation-in-progress – still called Insulted.
+Czech translator Martina Pálušová also writes about the difficulties of translating the title into Czech in an essay about the project.
+An excerpt of the English-language translation-in-progress – still called Insulted.
 Belarus(sia) – was published in Contemporary Theatre Review’s online Dispatches series, which provides immediate forums for important, developing themes in the theater world.
 The first full English text – as Insulted.
 Belarus – was published in Plays International & Europe magazine.
 Readings of the developing English translation were mounted in the United States, the United Kingdom, Hong Kong, Belgium, Finland, and Nigeria.
 English subtitles have been applied to videos made by the Divadlo Jozefa Gregora Tajovského (Jozef Gregor Tajovský Theater) in Zvolen, Slovakia; the Ivan Radoev Drama and Puppet Theater in Pleven, Bulgaria; and to a Russian-language film by Oksana Mysina.